Some people are really good at saving, while others might just need a little help.

-Here are 3 smartphone-friendly saving services to help you easily set aside your spare change.
+Here are six smartphone-friendly saving apps to help you easily set aside your spare change.

 Launched in 2014, Acorns was the first of these apps and invests your spare change in a basic investment portfolio.
-(Read our review here.)
+It reportedly has 3 million customers.

 If you make a debit card purchase for $3.35, Acorns withdraws $0.65.
-It invests the money in $5 increments in 1 of 5 portfolio options ranging from aggressive to conservative, all with varying mixes of equity and bond ETFs.
+It invests the money in $5 increments in one of five portfolio options ranging from aggressive to conservative, all with varying mixes of equity and bond exchange-traded funds.

-The app charges a $1 monthly service fee for accounts with less than $5,000 on deposit.
-ETFs also have their own expenses ranging from 0.05% to 0.20%, which are deducted from dividends.
+The app charges a $1 monthly service fee for accounts with less than $5,000.
+ETFs also have their own expenses ranging from 0.05 percent to 0.20 percent, which are deducted from dividends.

 You also can set up automatic deposits on a daily, weekly or monthly basis.

-Digit uses complex algorithms to analyze what goes into and out of your bank account, then makes small withdrawals in a way it says you “won’t notice.”
-(Read our review here.)
+Digit uses algorithms to analyze what goes into and out of your bank account, then makes small withdrawals in a way it says you “won’t notice.”

 Digit can save more than the other apps because it’s not based on transactions but on your balance and spending habits.
 So, while Acorns can’t save more than $1 per transaction, Digit could potentially save up to $50 at a time.